openjournals/buffy/docs/custom_responder.md

 end
 ```

-When initialized, a responder will have available the name of the bot in the `@bot_name` instance variable and all the parameters for the responder from the config file in the `@params` instance variable.
+When initialized, a responder will have accessor methods for the name of the bot (`bot_name`) and for the parameters of the responder coming from the config file (`params`).

 ### Keyname